MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-308.md

 5. The version initially provided **may not** be compatible with this project.
 Therefore, click on the dropdown menu next to **Version**, and click **Version 0.1.7.9**, then click **Install**.

 6. You have now finished installing the NuGet package.
-Find the commented code you entered in the **NotificationReciever** class and remove the comments..
+Find the commented code you entered in the **NotificationReceiver** class and remove the comments..

-## Chapter 18 - Edit UnityMRNotifHub application, NotificationReciever class
+## Chapter 18 - Edit UnityMRNotifHub application, NotificationReceiver class

-Following having added the **NuGet Packages**, you will need to *uncomment* some of the code within the **NotificationReciever** class.
+Following having added the **NuGet Packages**, you will need to *uncomment* some of the code within the **NotificationReceiver** class.

 This includes: